+MCR helps clients develop successful rate case strategies for state jurisdictions and the Federal Energy Regulatory Commission (FERC).
+We help evaluate the decision to file a case, define overall objectives, support the underlying rationale, prepare supporting analysis of regulatory issues, and determine the optimal timing for cases.
 MCR works with clients to develop a regulatory strategy that will be sustainable in the long run.
-We carefully examine the nature of expected short-term and long-term changes to both costs and revenues; and, then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.
+We carefully examine the nature of expected short-term and long-term changes to both costs and revenues, and then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.

 MCR provides pre-filing reviews of regulatory petitions, pre-filed testimony, tariffs, exhibits, and minimum filing requirements before submission to regulatory commissions.
 MCR’s experienced professionals bring a wide variety of regulatory and ratemaking experiences; our clients benefit from our constructive reviews and recommendations on improvements to proposed filings.
 Conducting fully independent pre-filing reviews improves filings and builds more compelling cases for the desired regulatory outcomes.

 MCR develops analyses that are based on decades of experience and industry best practices.
-Our final report includes an analysis of each rate schedule with findings, professional insights and actionable recommendations, leading to improved consistency across all tariffs.
+MCR delivers analysis of each rate schedule with findings, professional insights, and actionable recommendations, all packaged in a final report, leading to improved consistency across all tariffs.
 When tariffs are analyzed by an independent organization, utilities gain better control over the process outside a formal rate case proceeding.

-MCR combines its regulatory experience with its energy efficiency experience to support our clients in these types of filings.
-From developing and defending load potential studies, to designing programs, to the nuances of setting incentive levels and applying cost effectiveness tests, MCR professionals are able to develop or review energy efficiency plans and create needed regulatory filings and justifications.
-MCR also has experience working through EM&V processes and dealing with state-wide evaluators to ensure program results are presented in a manner that supports proper credit for the results achieved.
+MCR combines its regulatory and energy efficiency experience to support our clients in these types of filings.
+From developing and defending load potential studies to designing programs, understanding the nuances of setting incentive levels, and applying cost-effectiveness tests, MCR professionals develop and review energy efficiency plans and create needed regulatory filings and justifications.
+MCR also has experience working through EM&V processes and dealing with statewide evaluators to ensure program results are presented in a manner that supports proper credit for the results achieved.

-MCR works jointly with clients to assess the appropriateness of their load forecasting process and supporting models, and to identify any opportunities for improvement.
-This analysis can include a granular level review of a client’s requirement of data collection or a macro-level assessment of load forecasting that ultimately supports power supply requirements.
-MCR’s assessment can include a benchmarking study of our client’s peers, which provides our clients meaningful comparisons to their peers.
+MCR works jointly with clients to assess the appropriateness of their load forecasting process and supporting models and to identify any opportunities for improvement.
+This analysis can include a granular review of a client’s data collection requirement or a macro-level assessment of load forecasting that ultimately supports power supply requirements.
+MCR’s assessment can include a benchmarking study that provides our clients meaningful comparisons to their peers.